DIY Fiberglass Pool Installation: The Complete Guide for Homeowners

 Phase 1: Planning and Permits

-Every pool installation — DIY or professional — starts with paperwork.
+Every pool installation starts with paperwork.
 You’ll need a permit from your local building authority, and in most jurisdictions, your plans need to show setback distances from property lines, utility lines, and structures.

-Call 811 (the national “Call Before You Dig” number) before any excavation.
+Call 811 (the national “Call Before You Dig” number) before any excavation begins.
 This is not optional.
 Striking a buried utility line is dangerous and expensive.

-You’ll also want to nail down your pool placement during this phase.
+Pool placement decisions also happen during this phase.
 Consider sun exposure, drainage patterns, proximity to trees (roots and debris are long-term problems), and how the pool integrates with your yard’s grade.
 Decisions made here are expensive to reverse once the hole is dug.

 Phase 2: Site Preparation